Acid Base In Organic Chemistry

 • Grignard Reactions: Grignard reagents (RMgX) are strong Lewis bases, readily donating electron pairs to carbonyl compounds (Lewis acids).
 This reaction is widely used in the formation of carbon-carbon bonds.

-The Lewis definition is particularly important in understanding reactions involving transition metals, organometallic compounds, and many catalytic processes crucial in organic synthesis.
+Here's the thing about the Lewis definition is particularly important in understanding reactions involving transition metals, organometallic compounds, and many catalytic processes crucial in organic synthesis.

 Factors Affecting Acidity and Basicity